Spine Center at MemorialCare Long Beach Medical Center

-The Spine Health Center at Long Beach Medical Center takes a multi-disciplinary approach for elective neck and back surgery.
+Our Spine Center at MemorialCare Long Beach Medical Center takes a multi-disciplinary approach for elective neck and back surgery.
 Using expert evaluation and diagnosis, patients who are ready to consider more permanent solutions to their pain, receive a customized treatment plan that is unique to their needs to help them get back to work and play.

-The Spine Health Center is supported by an integrated group of specialists that provide surgical solutions for patients suffering from orthopedic issues, spine injuries and spine disorders.
+Our Spine Center is supported by an integrated group of specialists that provide surgical solutions for patients suffering from spine injuries and spine disorders.
 Learn more about us.

-What Can The Spine Health Center Do For Me?
+What Can Our Spine Health Center Do For You?

 - Anterior cervical discectomy and fusion

 - Cervical laminoplasty

 - Extreme lateral interbody fusion (XLIF)